APRIL R. SILVER The Narrative Bio

 AS CULTURAL WORKER, CUSTODIAN, and CURATOR

-While a student at Howard University in the early 90s, Silver was the founding president of The Cultural Initiative, Inc., producer of the nation’s first hip hop conference on a college campus.
+While a student at Howard University in the early 90s, Silver was the founding president of The Cultural Initiative, Inc., the executive producing organization of the nation’s first hip hop conference on a college campus.
 The annual national gathering was a touchstone event that launched the hip hop education movement now embraced by academia.
 The groundbreaking Conferences shifted the culture and solidified Silver and her peers as pillars in the hip hop cultural movement for self-determination.
-After graduation from Howard, she taught in New York City’s junior high schools.
+After graduating from Howard, she taught in New York City’s junior high schools.
 She later formed her agency to merge hip hop culture with community activism and personal enrichment.
 Silver was also a member of the NY Chapter of the Recording Academy (The GRAMMYS®).
 She also served intermittently on its Board of Governors, served as a 2nd Vice President, and chaired its spoken word committee (working to have the category definition updated).

 In 2023, Silver was tapped to join the team at Brooklyn Public Library's historic Night in the Library: The Philosophy of Hip Hop.
 She curated the event's Dilemma Series and invited her friend, KRS-One (pictured left), to a one-on-one conversation about the essence of hip hop from a legend's view.